R and RStudio

 You can get the list of files stored in the current working directory

-by simply typing the dir()
+by simply typing the dir() command in the

-and hitting the enter
+console and hitting the enter button on your

 keyboard.